AsmitaWankhade/Face-Mask-detection/README.md

 **Results:**![plot_trainvsacc](https://user-images.githubusercontent.com/89915293/131956857-3dbdccfa-f81e-4df0-9634-03ee5cf5846b.PNG)

 97.03% accuracy was achieved on training data.
-This can augmented with our face detection model in order to get the Face Mask Detection.
+This can be augmented with our face detection model in order to get the Face Mask Detection.

 Output on test video from youtube: